limelody/LLLInventoryScrap/README.md

 * Chrome 87
 * Windows

-Install the appropriate chromedriver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-If not on Windows, just get the appropriate OS binary and fix line 10 to be the path to where it's located.
+Install the appropriate chromedriver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads) and change line 10 if it's not downloaded into this repo.
+If not on Windows, just get the appropriate OS binary.
 Similarly, can switch Chrome to a different browser, and also fix line 10 to be `webdriver.Firefox()` or something.

 Install Selenium:
 ``` pip install selenium ```